dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **As you fill out the spreadsheet, watch for these danger signs:**

-🚩 **"I think it's owned by..."** → Ownership not validated
+ðŸš© **"I think it's owned by..."** â†’ Ownership not validated
-🚩 **"The person who knew this left in 2020"** → Institutional knowledge loss
+ðŸš© **"The person who knew this left in 2020"** â†’ Institutional knowledge loss
-🚩 **"We're not sure where the installer is"** → Can't rebuild if it breaks
+ðŸš© **"We're not sure where the installer is"** â†’ Can't rebuild if it breaks
-🚩 **"The vendor might still support it"** → Licensing risk
+ðŸš© **"The vendor might still support it"** â†’ Licensing risk
-🚩 **"Low confidence" on multiple answers** → Not ready to migrate
+ðŸš© **"Low confidence" on multiple answers** â†’ Not ready to migrate
-🚩 **"We'll figure it out after migration"** → Recipe for disaster
+ðŸš© **"We'll figure it out after migration"** â†’ Recipe for disaster
-🚩 **Can't answer Questions 5, 9, 17, or 31** → STOP.
+ðŸš© **Can't answer Questions 5, 9, 17, or 31** â†’ STOP.
 Do discovery first.

 **Each red flag adds risk.
 Three or more red flags = don't migrate yet.**